OVERALL CURE RATES

 TELL YOUR PATIENTS THAT IT IS IMPORTANT NOT TO MISS OR SKIP DOSES OF MAVYRET DURING TREATMENT.

 The included clinical studies were not powered to assess differences between groups or the impact of adherence on SVR12; therefore, conclusions from this exploratory analysis should be drawn with caution.
 Patients with stage 4 or 5 chronic kidney disease, or with prior HCV treatment, were excluded.
-Patients with missing pill count data were excluded for each interval.
+Patients with missing pill-count data were excluded for each interval.

-SELECT BASELINE CHARACTERISTICS15
+SELECT BASELINE CHARACTERISTICS17

 - 9% (n=111/1304) on stable opioid substitution therapy